The Principal Dev – Masterclass for Tech Leads

 Getting Started

-1. Install the kitchen-sink NuGet package into your ASP.NET Core application:
+First install the kitchen-sink NuGet package into your ASP.NET Core application:

 dotnet add package Swashbuckle.AspNetCore